 - Physical illness

 Mental health disorders — including ADHD, bipolar disorder, anxiety, as well as major depression — can lead to feelings of hopelessness and isolation.
-Depression (or major depressive disorder) is by far the most common, and around two-thirds of teens who die by suicide are depressed at the time of their death.
-These disorders can also affect a teen’s physical health, school performance and social interactions, which can compound into risk factors for suicidality.
+Depression is by far the most common, and around two-thirds of teens who die from suicide are depressed at the time of their death.
+These disorders can also impact a teen’s physical health, school performance and social interactions, which can compound into risk factors for suicidality.

 You have the ability to identify mental health disorders at an early stage.
 Some signs are more obvious than others, and it may require some digging around if you believe something is wrong.
 But the earlier you catch a potential mental illness, the faster you can get the necessary help for your son or daughter.
 Taking time to understand your teen, finding ways to communicate about drugs, and supporting them through their difficulties can help deter them from damaging thoughts of self-harm or suicide.